 - After the submission deadline, the submissions will be made accessible to the jury, a panel of experts designated by EPCIA in their free discretion.

-- The jury will subsequently choose any winners from the Applicants at least one month before the related ECPE event.
+- The jury will subsequently choose any winners from the Applicants.
 It might happen that no winner is chosen by the jury.

 - The evaluation criteria are as follows: